 While featured snippets do not come from schema, both schema and featured snippets play a role in on-SERP SEO, what you see when reviewing results on Google.
 Other elements of on-SERP SEO include paid advertising, images, maps, Google My Business, knowledge cards or panels, videos, related questions, and more.

-While some websites may win featured snippets in very narrow subject areas, and only win with a search term or two, others become featured snippet hubs, winning real estate for multiple searches on just one page.
+While some webpages may win featured snippets in very narrow subject areas, and only win with a search term or two, others become featured snippet hubs, winning position zero for multiple searches on just one page.
+Position zero refers to the fact that featured snippets are even above the #1 organic ranking.
 Health-related sites can be common featured snippet hubs because of their wide-ranging and specific knowledge, for example.

 Why Are Featured Snippets Important?

-You may be wondering why featured snippets are important to win, or why you should compete for something that is reducing clicks to organic search results.
+You may be wondering why featured snippets are important to win, or why you should compete for something that may be reducing clicks to the regular search results.
 Google has come a long way, and it’s so much more than 10 blue links on a page.
-Google’s SERP has rich results, ads, maps, all kinds of on-SERP features you can interact with, and winning a featured snippet can get you at (or close to) the top of everything.
+Google’s SERP has rich results, ads, maps, all kinds of on-SERP features you can interact with.
+Winning a featured snippet can get you at (or close to) the top of everything.

-While earning a featured snippet may not always lead to traffic on your page, any featured snippet will also have a regular listing in the SERPS.
-So you are doubling your real estate in the SERP and the combined clicks of both results could be higher (as Hubspot found). studies are indicating that featured snippets still get 8.6% of all clicks on the page.
+While earning a featured snippet may not always lead to traffic to your page, any featured snippet will also have a regular listing in the SERPS.
+So you are doubling your real estate in the SERP and the combined clicks of both results could be higher (as Hubspot found).
+Studies indicate that featured snippets still get 8.6% of all clicks on the page.

-Plus, you would rather cannibalize your own organic clicks than having a competitor doing so, right?
+Plus, you would rather cannibalize your own organic clicks than having a competitor do so, right?